 Although a nuclear emergency situation on the Bruce site is highly unlikely due to the depth of defence at Bruce Power, a detailed emergency plan has been formulated by the Municipality of Kincardine, the Office of the Fire Marshall and Emergency Management (OFMEM) and Bruce Power.

 Due to the proximity of Bruce Power, both The Municipality of Kincardine and the Town of Saugeen Shores each have detailed nuclear emergency plans for their municipality.

-Residents within 10 kilometres of Bruce Power would be notified by the municipality in the unlikely case of a nuclear emergency, and directed to take actions such as sheltering indoors, evacuating and/or taking Potassium Iodide tablets.
+In the unlikely case of a nuclear emergency, residents within 10 kilometres of Bruce Power would be notified by the province and the municipality, through a telephone notification system, ALERT FM Receivers, Provincial Alert Ready Emergency Alert System and public alerting sirens, giving directives to take actions such as sheltering indoors, evacuating and taking Potassium Iodide tablets.